cinnetcrash/Lymra-Ont/README.md

 You can use this program to generate monkeypox whole genome from your "*.fastq" files obtained as a result of metagenomic analysis.

-# Download and install anaconda(version 3 recommended)
+# Download and install anaconda

 ### Add channels